-10. Peatlands considered for designation under Criterion 1 of Annex C include pristine, peatforming peatlands, some human-modified and naturally degrading peatlands that are no longer forming peat, and restored or rehabilitated peatlands that meet the criteria.
+10. Peatlands considered for designation under Criterion 1 include pristine, peat-forming peatlands, some human-modified and naturally degrading peatlands that are no longer forming peat, and restored or rehabilitated peatlands that meet the criteria.
 They may consist of a mosaic of different peatland types with various levels of human impact.

-- 11. Ramsar designation of peatlands should pay special attention to peatland areas with at least some of the following attributes: - a.
+- 11. Designation of peatlands as Ramsar Sites should pay special attention to peatland areas with at least some of the following attributes: - a.
 Intact hydrology and peat-forming vegetation; - b.
 Characteristic biodiversity; - c.
 Large carbon store and active carbon sequestration; - d.
 Well-developed and conserved historical archives of past environmental and human change; - e.
 Unique macro- and/or micro-morphological features, such as complexes of peatland habitats or diverse micro-typography (e.g. hummocks and hollows); and/or - f.
 Peatlands with high potential as "nature-based solutions" to reduce the risks of impacts related to climate change including climate change effects. - 12.
-Special attention should be paid to the designation of vulnerable peatlands (for example, where minor impacts could lead to major degradation), to degraded peatlands with high potential for restoration and peatlands, which reduce the vulnerability of nearby human populations in the face of climate change.
+Special attention should be paid to the designation of vulnerable peatlands (for example, where minor impacts could lead to major degradation), to degraded peatlands with high potential for restoration and to peatlands that reduce the vulnerability of nearby human populations in the face of climate change.
 Criterion 2, which refers to vulnerable, endangered, or critically endangered species or threatened ecological communities, may be considered in this regard.